jbussdieker/pup_mod_gen/README.md

 Usage: pup_mod_gen [options]
     -p                               Include package template
     -d, --deb FILE                   Static debian package file.
 This will be copied to the modules files.
+    -j, --jar FILE                   Static jar file.
+This will be copied to the modules files.
     -s                               Include service template
     -c, --config FILE                Config files to track.
 These will be add to files.
     -h, --help                       Show this message